QuentinVincenot/quentinvincenot.github.io/_posts/2024-04-26-Data-governance-models.md

 Within such routines and processes, you can also imagine have round tables and **iterative discussions to adapt the data policies** to the reality of the field and the business of the company.
 This cannot be more concrete than *the difficulties and the return of experience the business and their practitioners can communicate* during these exchanges.
-This is an excellent mean to find the best fit global policy.
+This is an excellent mean to find the best global policy that fits the company needs.

 ![Hybrid model](assets/2024-04-26-Data-governance-models/hybrid-model.png)